ASentientSwarmofBees/ECE695_Lab4/README.txt

 Sources referenced: https://www.geeksforgeeks.org/cpp/opening-modes-in-standard-i-o-in-c-c-with-examples/

 PART 6
+Notes: To execute, run "mainframer.sh 'cd apps/ostests && make run'" from lab4/flat/
+To execute, RUN_OS_TESTS in apps/ostests/ostests/ostests.c must be set to 1.
-Notes: I'm co-opting the ostests user application to test my file systems.
+I'm co-opting the ostests user application to test my file systems.
 The app ostests.c file now has a constant which detemrines whether OS tests or user app file tests will be ran. if RUN_OS_TESTS = 0, user application file tests will run. if RUN_OS_TESTS = 1, OS tests will run.
 My user application file tests run two tests, both which open a file, write bytes, close the file, and then try to read the same data back.
 The two tests are the same, but the second test uses a much larger amount of data.